 Figure 5.
-Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTPs) in the City of Cape Town, Western Cape Province during epidemiological weeks 1, 2021 to 41, 2022.
-The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
+Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in taken as inverse of CT values (coloured lines) from wastewater treatment plants (WWTPs) in the City of Cape Town, Western Cape Province during epidemiological weeks 1, 2021 to 04, 2023.